logzio/logz-docs/_source/user-guide/mapping-and-parsing/sawmill-parsing.md

 <!-- info-box-end -->

-## What is Sawmill and what is the Logz.io Parsing editor?
+## What is Sawmill and what is the Logz.io Data parsing editor?

 The [Sawmill open source library](https://github.com/logzio/sawmill) is used for text transformations.